 How important is pre-release security when sharing new work?

-No horror stories about pre-releases so it’s not super important, at least to my experience.
+No horror stories about pre-releases so it’s not super important, at least in my experience.

 Who on your team gets to hear the final versions first and why, what formats do they each need?

-At the end of the day music is so subjective, so we need to remember to take everything as it is but still trust yourself in the final decisions.
-Format is usually an mp3 download or just a private SoundCloud streaming link.
+At the end of the day, music is so subjective, so we need to remember to take everything as it is but still trust ourselves in the final decisions.
+The format is usually an mp3 download or just a private SoundCloud streaming link.

 Outside of your inner circle who are the people that will need to hear the new tracks next?